Logo

 The Homeric Hymn to Apollo depicts Apollo as an intruder from the north.

-Apollo Delphinios or Delphidios was a sea-god especially worshipped in Crete and in the islands.
+Apollo Delphinios or Delphidios was a sea-god worshipped especially in Crete and in the islands.

 Apollo is pictured as a terrible god, less trusted by the Greeks than other gods.

-However, while usually Greek festivals were celebrated at the full moon, all the feasts of Apollo were celebrated at the seventh day of the month, and the emphasis given to that day indicates a Babylonian origin.
+However, while usually Greek festivals were celebrated at the full moon, all the feasts of Apollo were celebrated on the seventh day of the month, and the emphasis given to that day indicates a Babylonian origin.

 Lycia was sacred to the god, for this Apollo was called Lycian.